USING THE STROOP EFFECT TO TEST OUR CAPACITY TO DIRECT ATTENTION

-Responding to climate disruption, resource limits and energy descent will require dramatic behavior change on a massive scale and over a long period of time.
+The changes we make will need to stick, over a long period of time, since there will be no "getting back to normal."
+We are, in short, confronting a new normal.
 One implication of this new bio-physical reality is the need for each one of us to become behavioral entrepreneurs.

-Many new, and newly re-learned, skills will be needed in order for us to respond well to the coming downshift.
-But none are more central than the abilities to cleverly problem-solve, to plan and manage our behavior, and to cope with the emotions resulting from our losing either an affluent lifestyle or the hope that perpetual growth will one day give us such a lifestyle.
+In order to respond well to the coming downshift, the behavioral entrepreneur will need to craft or adopt a great many new, and newly re-learned, skills.
+But none will be more central than the ability to to plan and manage behavior, and to cope with the emotions resulting from losing either an affluent lifestyle or the hope that perpetual growth will one day offer us such a lifestyle.

-These abilities all require a mental state called vitality.
+The skills and abilities needed to respond well to this emerging challenge, all require a mental state called vitality.
 Unfortunately, this mental resource seems to be in short supply these days.
 Since restoring and managing mental vitality become preconditions for our civil transition to durable living.
 The , and the related book , discuss a framework for this transition.
 See (Energy Bulletin, 2012).

 One goal of this research is to help people restore and maintain mental vitality so that they can get on with the task of healing the planet and living in a durable manner.
 The measures of mental vitality, of which the Stroop test discussed below is one, are a part of this research effort.